 Over the years, a considerable research effort has been applied to the design of ad hoc network routing protocols.
 However, there is still a lack of understanding of the subtle interactions between routing protocols and lower layers in the protocol stack.
 In this paper, the instability which may arise when reactive routing protocols interact with the IEEE 802.11 MAC protocol is investigated.
 In particular, several erratic behaviours of the Ad hod On-demand Distance Vector (AODV) routing protocol in a congested IEEE 802.11 ad hoc network are demonstrated.
 A cross-layer solution is proposed based on an Adaptive Bulk Trigger policy and a Dynamic Window Selection scheme.
 Simulation studies are presented which show that the proposed solution is effective in alleviating erratic behaviour of AODV and improving the end-to-end path stability.

 Abolhasan, M, Hagelstein, B & Franklin, DR 2008, 'Development and Performance Evaluation of a Flexible, Low Cost MANET', 2nd International Conference on Signal Processing and Communication Systems 2008.
-ICSPCS 2008., ICSOCS 2008, IEEE, Gold coast, Australia, pp. 1-6.View/Download from: UTS OPUS or Publisher's site
+ICSPCS 2008., ICSOCS 2008, IEEE, Gold coast, Australia, pp. 1-6.View/Download from: Publisher's site

 Performance evaluations of multi-hop ad hoc network routing protocols have been primarily conducted through analytic and simulation-based studies, which frequently fail to accurately predict real-world performance and behaviour.
 One reason for this is the challenge in developing low cost, representative test beds with the degree of flexibility and mobility required.
 We have developed a portable wireless ad hoc node (PWAN) device which establishes multi-hop routes using the OLSR routing protocol.
 The PWAN's performance has been investigated using two test bed configurations to evaluate its capacity under conditions of high node density in a short-range, multi-hop environment.
 Our results illustrate that such networks are capable of providing high quality connections when traffic density is low.
 However, the network link quality deteriorates dramatically as the traffic level increases, and the network topology becomes unstable until the traffic level is reduced.

 Wang, J & Abolhasan, M 2008, 'Characterising the Interactions Between Unicast and Broadcast in IEEE 802.11 Ad Hoc Networks', Telecommunication Networks and Applications Conference, 2008.
-ATNAC 2008, ATNAC 2008, In Australasian Telecommunications Networking and Application Conference (ATNAC), Adelaide, SA, pp. 180-185.View/Download from: UTS OPUS or Publisher's site
+ATNAC 2008, ATNAC 2008, In Australasian Telecommunications Networking and Application Conference (ATNAC), Adelaide, SA, pp. 180-185.View/Download from: Publisher's site

 This paper investigates the relative performance of unicast and broadcast traffic traversing a one-hop ad hoc network utilising the 802.11 DCF.
 An extended Markov model has been developed and validated through computer simulation, which successfully predicts the respective performance of unicast and broadcast in a variety of mixed traffic scenarios.
 Under heavy network traffic conditions, a significant divergence is seen to develop between the performance of the two traffic classes - in particular, when network becomes saturated, unicast traffic is effectively given higher precedence over broadcast.
 As a result, the network becomes dominated by unicast frames, leading to poor rates of broadcast frame delivery.